intra2net/avocado-i2n/docs/api/index.rst

 the complete graph but traverse only the part reachable from the shared root node skip the rest.
 Any internal tests that are not directly used remain disconnected and as such will not be run.
-They are then typically called only from ("all" restricted) tools.
+They are then typically called only from (“all” restricted) runs.
 Reading the graph from the config is thus mostly WYSIWYG and does not require any extra knowledge of the code parsing it.